latham-technology/priceco-web/content/privacy-policy.md

 **Effective Date:** [Insert Date]

-This Privacy Policy explains how {{ $doc.company.name }} ("Company," "we," "us," or "our") collects, uses, discloses, and safeguards your information when you visit our website and use our services, including applying for employment and participating in our loyalty program.
+This Privacy Policy explains how {{ $doc.company.name }} ("Company," "we," "us," or "our") collects, uses, discloses, and safeguards your information when you visit our website and use our services, including applying for employment and our loyalty program.
 This Privacy Policy is intended to comply with the California Consumer Privacy Act (CCPA).

 ### 1. Information We Collect